sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 But why has this paper sparked such a wave of development?
 The answer lies in a combination of factors:

 1. **Scalability**: As mentioned, Zanzibar's ability to handle authorization for trillions of objects by hundreds of millions of users is awe-inspiring.
 As more businesses adopt microservices and cloud-native architectures, the need for scalable authorization solutions becomes increasingly pressing.
 Zanzibar offers a proven blueprint for achieving such scalability.
-2. **Flexibility**: The Zanzibar model, termed 'Global, Consistent Authorization System', is not tied to specific business logic or policies.
+2. **Flexibility**: The Zanzibar model, termed **Global, Consistent Authorization System**, is not tied to specific business logic or policies.
 This flexibility makes it broadly applicable across various domains and use cases, inspiring many to leverage it in their contexts.
 3. **Efficiency**: Efficiency in authorization is crucial.
 Zanzibar's use of data sharding and re-sharding for optimal use of resources has been an inspiration for many developing authorization frameworks.
 4. **Reliability**: Google's paper emphasizes Zanzibar's ability to provide consistent authorization decisions, even in the face of network partitions and system failures.
 This high level of reliability is a key factor in Zanzibar's appeal.
 5. **Innovation**: Finally, the Zanzibar paper represents a significant leap in the way we think about and implement authorization.
 Its innovative approach to handling access control at a massive scale has piqued the interest of many in the field, spurring them to explore and adopt similar strategies.